 Findings and publications don’t belong to (well-funded) scientists and journals.

 For patients, open access means they can read the science for themselves.
 It no longer needs to go through the paternalistic filter that most scientists use when speaking with patients.
-Access to the most recent research allows patients to make connections to real life experiences that may back to informing the science and the development for therapies.
+Access to the most recent research allows patients to make connections to real life experiences that may inform the science and the development of therapies.
 Don’t forget that patients are tax payers and they have the right to tax funded research.

 For physicians, especially those treating patients with rare diseases, staying on top of the science could be critical for treating the patient.
 Again, physicians may be able to make connections that scientists just aren’t aware of.

 All stakeholders need to be open to communication and collaboration.